 Elena Gribelyuk

 Hi!
-I'm a second-year CS PhD student at Princeton University, where I'm fortunate to be advised by Huacheng Yu .
+I'm a third-year CS PhD student at Princeton University, where I'm fortunate to be advised by Huacheng Yu.
 In 2022, I graduated from Columbia University, where I double-majored in mathematics (with honors) and computer science.
 I'm very lucky to have been advised by Alexandr Andoni, who introduced me to sketching/streaming and inspired me to pursue TCS, and Mikhail Khovanov, who generously shared his love for mathematics with me and provided endless support throughout my work with him.

 Research Interests